Dr. Shirley's Web Courses

 AD 699

-Arabs overrun Armenia
+Arabs overran Armenia

 AD 700

-The Psalms translated into Anglo-Saxon;
+The Psalms translated into Anglo-Saxon

 AD 711